-Elton John Farewell Yellow Brick Road tour dates for concerts in 2020.
+Elton John Farewell Yellow Brick Road tour dates for concerts in 2022 (re-scheduled from 2020 and 2021 due to Coronavirus).

 Details on Elton John’s Farewell Yellow Brick Road Tour Ticket Prices